rochards/learning-cs/kubernetes-course/README.md

 - `kubectl get namespaces` - to list all available namespaces
 - `kubectl get pods` - to list pods in the default namespace
 - `kubectl get pods --namespace=<choosed>` - to list pods in the namespace called choosed.
 Ex.: `kubectl get pods --namespace=kube-system`
-- `kubectl run <pod-name> --image=<image-name>` - to create and run a new pod in the default namespace with an image available on Docker Hub by default.
+- `kubectl run <pod-name> --image=<image-name>` - to create and run a new pod in the default namespace with an image available on Docker Hub (by default).
 Ex.: `kubectl run nginx --image=nginx`
 - `kubectl describe pod <pod-name>` - to list a lot more information about the pod.
 Ex.: `kubectl describe pod nginx`
+- `kubectl delete pod <pod-name>` - to delete the running pod.
+Ex.: `kubectl delete pod nginx`
+- `kubectl create deployment <deployment-name> --image=<image-name>` - to create a deployment in the default namespace from an image available on Docker Hub (by default).
+Ex.: `kubectl create deployment nginx-deployment --image=nginx`
+- `kubectl get deployment` - to list deployments
+- `kubectl describe deployment <deployment-name>` - to list a lot more information about the deployment: Ex.: `kubectl describe deployment nginx-deployment`
+- `kubectl get service` - to list services